Internal types and functions

 CrystalNets.shrink_collisionsFunction

-shrink_collisions(net::CrystalNet, collisions)
+shrink_collisions(net::CrystalNet, collision_ranges)

 source